-We’ve got tips for grilling all of the most common types of shellfish, including lobster tails, shrimp, and oysters, with recipes to bookmark for your next cookout so you can turn it into a seafood feast.
+Need to know how to grill lobster tails, shrimp, oysters, or anything else that once swam in the sea?
+We’ve got tips for grilling all of the most common types of shellfish, with recipes to bookmark for your next cookout so you can turn it into a seafood feast.

 Grilling fish isn’t as hard as you might think, but grilling shellfish is even easier, since it has a built-in protective layer that keeps it from falling apart.
 It cooks quickly, too, and is a great option whether you’re craving a complete seafood feast or just want to add some surf to your turf.
 Grilled oysters, for instance, make a great appetizer to tide people over before you get started on the steaks (or burgers).
 But there’s really no crustacean or mollusc you can’t cook over the coals (or on a gas grill for that matter), so why not give it a try?